How many entrance gates are there for Ephesus Ancient City?

 How to go to Lower Gate Entrance?

-Which entrance to use for Ephesus?
+Which entrance to Ephesus is best?

 The ancient city of Ephesus has a downward-sloping structure from south to north.
-You can take a more comfortable and less tiring tour by entering from the Upper (South) gate, and exiting from the Lower (North) gate.
+You can take a more comfortable and less tiring tour by entering from the Upper (South) gate and exiting from the Lower (North) gate.

 How can I travel between both gates?

 If you are traveling in your own car and have parked in the parking lot, you can return to the gate you entered via the taxi stands or horse-drawn carriages (fayton) located at both the upper and lower gates.